lohlar-cmd/bio539_finalproject/readme.md

 2. Fit a multiple linear regression model to predict `EASP` from agronomic traits.
 3. Visualize relationships using scatter plots and lollipop charts.

+###determine the Genetic Performance of Parents (hybrid)
+# using the General Combining Ability (GCA) effects of parents for grain yield (GY) and FAW resistance (EASP).
+Key Steps :
+1.Fit linear mixed-effects models using the lmer function from the lme4 package.
+2.Extract random effects to estimate GCA effects for male and female parents.
+3.Visualize GCA effects using bar plots or dot plots.
+4.Identify parents with significant positive GCA effects for grain yield and negative GCA effects for FAW resistance.

 ---

 ## Results